ZayaanB/ZayaanB/README.md

 - Developed mapping and path-planning software in C++ and ROS 2 for Canada's first driverless FSAE car.
 - Built a SLAM pipeline mapping new racetracks to within 18 cm accuracy using Kalman filters and factor graphs.
 - Rebuilt the path planner to keep 96% of paths on track in simulation, fixing sharp turns that stalled the old system.
-- Cut ~20 ms of planning latency by switching to LiDAR-only planning and removing the camera neural network.

 `Python` `C++` `ROS2` `LiDAR`

 <br/>